tpftg/dice.io/docs/miro.md

 Note: this web plugin does not access to boards, it only get :

-* the id of current logged in user to setup the dice roller nickname
+* the id of current logged in user and the list of online users to setup the dice roller nickname
 * the board id to setup the dice roller channel name _(shared by all users connected to the board)_

 ## Usage